FabricMC/fabric-docs/develop/entities/attributes.md

 - A `double` that will be the default value of the attribute.
 - A `double` that will be the lowest value your attribute will reach.
 - A `double` that will be the highest value your attribute will reach.
-- A `boolean` for whether clients should know about this attribute.
+- A `boolean` that dictates whether the attribute will be synced to clients.

 @[code lang=java transcludeWith=:::register](@/reference/latest/src/main/java/com/example/docs/entity/attribute/ModAttributes.java)